+Dispatch: dispatch@whittier.edu

+Email: campussafety@whittier.edu

+Third College of the college of

+Twitter: @WCcampussafety

-Dispatch: dispatch@whittier.edu Email: campussafety@whittier.edu Twitter: @WCcampussafety Website: www.whittier.edu/campussafety
+Website: www.whittier.edu/campussafety

 The "Annual Security and Fire Safety Report" is published every year, in compliance with the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998," by the Department of Campus Safety at Whittier College.
 The purpose of this report is to provide current and prospective students, faculty, and staff with safety and security information about Whittier College.